ThomasFeher/vim-bob/README.md

 About
 -----

-Tools for working inside a [Bob](https://github.com/BobBuildTool/bob) environment.
+Plugin for working in a [Bob](https://github.com/BobBuildTool/bob) environment.

 Documentation
 -------------